 For more information on the Virginia Department of Historic Resources, visit www.dhr.virginia.gov/registers/register.htm.

-A special THANK YOU goes out to the Town of Vienna and to Kirstyn Barr, Public Information Officer, for sharing this article and the links with Historic Vienna Inc.
+A special thank you goes out to the Town of Vienna and to Kirstyn Barr, Public Information Officer, for sharing a version of this article and the linked resources with Historic Vienna, Inc.